Ohio River flood of 1937: Media response

 A handful of powerhouse radio stations, including WLW Cincinnati and WHAS Louisville, quickly switched to non-stop news coverage, transmitting commercial-free for weeks.
 These broadcasts consisted mostly of messages being relayed to rescue crews, as many civil agencies had no other means of communication.
 The Regionalist painter Thomas Hart Benton was commissioned by The Kansas City Star and St. Louis Post-Dispatch newspapers to provide sketches depicting the miserable conditions of the flooded areas in the Missouri Bootheel region.

-When it became obvious that the river would cut the electric power to radio station WHAS—thus cutting the last radio voice in Louisville—the rival clear channel station in Nashville, WSM, picked up WHAS's broadcast via telephone and broadcast emergency flood reports for three days for the lower Ohio River.
+When it became obvious that the river would cut the electric power to radio station WHAS – thus cutting the last radio voice in Louisville – the rival clear channel station in Nashville, WSM, picked up WHAS's broadcast via telephone and broadcast emergency flood reports for three days for the lower Ohio River.
 Other stations across the country did much the same.

 Around January 18, Huntington, West Virginia radio station WSAZ (1190 AM) began hourly broadcasts of flood related news.
 On January 22, the station received permission from the Federal Communications Committee to broadcast around the clock.
 The studios and offices in the downtown Keith-Albee Theatre Building became a regional communications center.
-They established direct telephonic communication with the city's general relief headquarters in City Hall with Red Cross, the Naval Reserve, the American Legion, the police and fire departments, and the Coast Guard.

-Messages of inquiry concerning the safety of friends and relatives, warnings of rising gasoline-covered waters, appeals for help from marooned victims, orders to relief agencies and workers poured into the cramped studios and quickly broadcast.

-Staff and local volunteers stayed on the air and provided information and support for nine days until 8:00 o'clock the following Sunday night, Jan 31, when the station's regular schedule was resumed.
+They established direct telephone communication with the city's relief headquarters in City Hall with Red Cross, the Naval Reserve, the American Legion, the police and fire departments, and the Coast Guard.
+Messages of inquiry concerning the safety of friends and relatives, warnings of rising gasoline-covered waters, appeals for help from marooned victims, as well as orders to relief agencies and workers poured into the cramped studios and were quickly broadcast.
+Staff and local volunteers stayed on the air and provided information and support for nine days until Jan 31, when the station's regular schedule was resumed.